-Alina Gregorian is an Armenian American artist, poet, and designer.
+Alina Gregorian is an Armenian American artist, poet, and designer currently living in Oslo, Norway.
 Themes in her work include diaspora, language, dreams, and creating spaces where people can gather.
 With Cleo Abrahamian, Alina co-created Yeraz, an archive for reimagining SWANA rituals.
 She curated and appeared in the exhibition Talk to me in Parsley and Tambourines: Artists of the Armenian Diaspora (Babycastles in New York) and is the author of two chapbooks — Navigational Clouds,

 (Monk Books) and Flags for Adjectives, (Diez).
 Her poetry can be found in Boston Review, BOMB Magazine, and Brooklyn Poets Anthology, among other publications.
 She writes a monthly essay on Substack.
 Alina graduated with a degree in Communication Design from Parsons School of Design.